Package 'CMIP6VisR'

 scenario

 Required.
 Full name of scenario to be used.
 This is the file name omitting the zone number.
+The first character of the scenario name is used to determine the name of the variable returned.

 basin_zone_area